PadraigK/swiftformat-nova/SwiftFormat.novaextension/README.md

 - Open the command palette and type `SwiftFormat`

 ### Configuration
-To configure global preferences, open **Extensions → Extension Library...** then select SwiftFormat's **Settings** tab.
+To configure global settings, open **Extensions → Extension Library...** then select SwiftFormat's **Settings** tab.

-You can also configure preferences on a per-project basis in **Project → Project Settings...**
+You can also configure settings on a per-project basis in **Project → Project Settings...**